Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Myth 3: Accessibility is plain and boring.

 Fact: Accessibility doesn’t mean that a website should only contain text.
-We can also add images and make it more attractive but the point to be noted is that it should be accessible for all.
+We can also add images and make it more attractive but the critical factor is that it should be accessible for all.

 Myth 4: Accessibility testing is for blind and disabled people.